akka/akka/akka-docs/src/main/paradox/typed/replicated-eventsourcing.md

 To be able to use Replicated Event Sourcing the journal and snapshot store used is required to have specific support for the metadata that the replication needs (see @ref[Journal Support](#journal-support)).

-## Relaxing the single writer principle for availability
+## Relaxing the single-writer principle for availability

 Taking the example of using Replicated Event Sourcing to run a replica per data center.